-"Core" means a pedestrian-oriented area of commercial and civic uses serving the surrounding municipality, including housing and access to public transportation.
+"Core" means a pedestrian-oriented area of commercial and civic uses serving the surrounding municipality, generally including housing and access to public transportation.

-"County review agency" means an agency designated by the County Commissioners to review municipal stormwater management plans and implementing ordinance(s).
+"County review agency" means an agency designated by the County Board of Chosen Freeholders to review municipal stormwater management plans and implementing ordinance(s).
 The county review agency may either be:

 - 1. A county planning agency or - 2.
-A county water resource association created under the New Jersey statutes Annotated (N.J.S.A) 58:16A-55.5, if the ordinance or resolution delegates authority to approve, conditionally approve, or disapprove municipal stormwater management plans and implementing ordinances.
+A county water resource association created under N.J.S.A 58:16A-55.5, if the ordinance or resolution delegates authority to approve, conditionally approve, or disapprove municipal stormwater management plans and implementing ordinances.